 Our Action Steps

-- White people will educate each other about white fragility, white privilege, white supremacy, that cause racial harm.
+- White people will educate each other about the origins and effects of white supremacy and white privilege.

-- Conduct Racial Justice training in First Church with the aim of including the congregation in racial equity Everyone has a role.
+- Conduct Racial Justice training in First Church with the aim of including the congregation in racial equity work; everyone has a role.

 We examine our exclusionary beliefs and change our behavior to act in ways that are inclusionary so that we collectively eradicate racial harm.

 As the Connecticut Conference of the United Church of Christ, we passed a resolution of “Implementation to End Mass Incarceration for Non-Violent Offenses.”
 Our role in the local churches is to discern how best to stand to this.
 At First Church, one thing we do is we spend time with kids in the Connecticut Juvenile Training School, as well as try to educate ourselves and our communities about this injustice.